• Home

 Egg - gives moisture to the patties and helps bind everything together.

-Olive oil - for frying the patties.
+Olive oil - used for frying the patties and creating that golden, crispty exterior.

 Ingredient Substitutions